Citation, DOI and article data

 - histologic subtype: secretory meningioma 25

-- vascular endothelial growth factor (VEGF): produced within the meningioma and enters the adjacent parenchyma
+- vascular endothelial growth factor (VEGF): produced within the meningioma that enters the adjacent parenchyma

 - expression of CEA and CK